taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Organizations_in_Taikun.md

 ///

 !!!
 Tip
-	Check the “Allow subscription to be changed by managers” box during the creation process to let customers change their Taikun subscription.
+	Check the “Allow subscription to be changed by managers” box during the creation process to let customers change their Taikun CloudWorks subscription.

 After creating an organization, you can invite new or existing users directly from the **Users** section.